rd2/pyOSlg/README.md

-# pyOSlg
+# oslg

-Python implementation of OSlg
+Python implementation of the OSlg logger for the OpenStudio SDK.

+(original Ruby implementation/documentation : https://github.com/rd2/oslg)